 Our top picks for race day

-The annual Oxford-Cambridge Boat Race is just around the corner, scheduled for Sunday 26 March 2023.
-With an estimated 250,000 people watching from the banks in 2017, it’s always a popular affair, and not to be missed in 2023 (hopefully, it being later in March, the sun will join spectators in London, too).
+The annual Oxford-Cambridge Boat Race is just around the corner, scheduled for Saturday 30 March 2024.
+With an estimated 250,000 people watching from the banks in 2017 and a peak audience of 2.63 million for the TV broadcast in 2023, it’s always a popular affair, and not to be missed in 2024 (hopefully, the sun will join spectators in London, too).
 But where to watch the Boat Race from?
 A crucial question, as is ‘to pub, or to park?’.
 Here are our favourite spots to watch the boats go by.

 Wondering what all the fuss is about?
 Check out our comprehensive guide to the Boat Race here